neulwing/Kozakura35/README.md

 - Create variant row 4 layouts.
 - Make a build video showing the full process and sound-test.
 Upload to Youtube.
 - Buy a **reliable** 3D printer.
-- Write a lessons learned article documenting the information that I struggled to find in my research.
+- Write a "Lessons learned" article documenting the information that I struggled to find in my research.
 This could pave the way for newcomers in the keyboard design space.